raedaltaki/deep-thoughts/README.md

 ## Description

-Deep Thoughts is a full-stack MERN app. <br/>
-A social media app where users can post their thoughts, reply to other users' posts, and add them to their friend list.
+Deep Thoughts is a full-stack MERN social media app where users can post their thoughts, reply to other users' posts, and add them to their friend list.

-This

 ## Installation